LucasPilla/Sorting-Algorithms-Visualizer/README.md

 ## Program preview
 ![](data/preview.gif)

-## How to contribute: Implement new Algorithms
+## How to contribute:
+- Implement new Algorithms:
    - Check the Repository Wiki to see algorithms already implemented.
    - Chose a new algorithm and Create an issue called: "Implement algorithm_name"
    - Make your Pull Request
+- Report bugs and give feedbacks

 ## Using the application
 - Clone GitHub repository